 Open Artist Studios & Demonstrations –Art Exhibits – Live Music – Crafts Bazaar- Children’s Workshops – Film – Dance – Creekside Sculpture Park – Delectable Foods – Organic Coffee Bar

 “This event is like no other art exhibition,” says Garner President Robin Rosenberg.
 “Our complex of mill buildings houses 10,000 square feet of gallery space, and is the living, breathing, working home where artists create their art for a living.
 The public gets a chance to see the open studios and live demonstrations of a variety of artisans, while wandering the back alleys, alcoves and creekside sculpture trail of this historic, Civil War-era textile mill.
-GAGA Arts Festival has become a hot destination, drawing nearly 5000 visitors from the tri-State region including more and more who make the short journey up the Hudson from NYC.
+GARNER Arts Festival has become a hot destination, drawing nearly 5000 visitors from the tri-State region including more and more who make the short journey up the Hudson from NYC.

 The Garnerville Industrial Center was built along a beautiful stretch of the Minisceongo Creek.
 But as the textile industry moved away in the mid 1900’s, the waterway fell into neglect.
 It was a junk heap.

 In 2007 an email was sent out to all tenants with one question: “Would anyone help clean it up?”
-Two years, hundreds of hours of volunteer labor later, [with many thanks to the committment & the heavy equipment of landscape designer Lance Kehoe & woodworker Rick Johnson] our creekside has not only been cleaned up, it is delightful!
+Two years, hundreds of hours of volunteer labor later, [with many thanks to the commitment & the heavy equipment of landscape designer Lance Kehoe & woodworker Rick Johnson] our creekside has not only been cleaned up, it is delightful!

 GARNER’s Encounters with the Arts programs are unique educational experiences designed to open the world of art to students of all ages through hands on exploration, utilizing the vast wealth of artistic knowledge and professional expertise available at GARNER from our resident artists.